perfectsense/brightspot-styleguide/docs/styling.md

 Our styles use the [LESS](http://lesscss.org/) CSS pre-processor.
 We enforce our coding standards via [lesshint](https://github.com/lesshint/lesshint); which is pre-configured in the build process to fail the build when one or more of our conventions aren't followed.

 > **Important!**
-Be sure that your editor/IDE of choice supports [editorconfig](http://editorconfig.org/) to preserve formatting between developer environments.
-To see what our formatting standards are, take a look at your project's `.editorconfig` file.
+We rely on [editorconfig](http://editorconfig.org/) to preserve formatting between developer environments.
+Make sure your editor/IDE of choice supports configuration through the project's `.editorconfig` file.

 ## Recommendations